 This is a completely wrong-headed approach for the applicant.
-That is why, when I represent my clients, I am singularly focused upon the 2 or 3 main issues that form the essence of a disability retirement case, and insist upon focusing my clients upon those very same issues, while setting aside those tangential issues which can ultimately defeat a disability retirement application.
+That is why, when I represent my clients, I am singularly focused upon the 2 or 3 main issues that form the essence of a Federal Disability Retirement case, and insist upon focusing my clients upon those very same issues, while setting aside those tangential issues which can ultimately defeat a disability retirement application.

 Understand that these peripheral, tangential issues may well be “important” to my client — but I would not be doing my job in representing my clients if I allowed the peripheral issues to become “front and center” — for that would be a disaster for my clients.
 I represent people to obtain disability retirement benefits.

-That is my job.
+That is my job as a lawyer.
 That is my focus.
 If I allow my focus to waiver, then I am not representing my clients properly.

 Robert R. McGill, Esquire